Rispo997/RNN---La-divina-commedia/README.md

 Plagiarism

-The project was implemented through the use of a double LSTM network and a Sequence2Sequence approach.
+There are two networks: A double LSTM network and a Sequence2Sequence with attention.

+More informations are contained inside the report.